davletovb/neva/README.md

 - **Stateful Agents**: Built-in conversation state tracking and snapshot/restore helpers let you persist simulations mid-run and resume them later.
-Stored history is unlimited by default, or can be bounded explicitly with `ConversationState(max_turns=..., max_turn_bytes=...)`; oversized stored messages are normalized to valid UTF-8 and safely truncated with a `...[truncated]` marker while the live response returned by the agent remains unchanged.
+Stored history is unlimited by default, or can be bounded explicitly with `ConversationState(max_turns=..., max_turn_bytes=...)`.
+When a byte ceiling is configured, every stored message is normalized to valid UTF-8 (isolated surrogate code points become `?`); messages over the ceiling are then safely truncated with a `...[truncated]` marker.
+The live response returned by the agent remains unchanged.
 Live providers receive a recent-turn window as chat messages, not the full stored transcript.
 - **Long-Term Memory Integrations**: Plug in semantic vector stores like FAISS to give agents durable recall of historical conversations and research notes.